gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Over the coming releases, we'll be adding production-quality support for parallel execution of independent projects in a multi-project build.
 By building separate projects in parallel, Gradle will enable better hardware utilisation and faster build times.

-We are excited Gradle 1.2 introduces the first experimental support for this feature, via the `--parallel` and `--parallel-threads` [command-line options](userguide/gradle_command_line.html).
+We are excited that Gradle 1.2 introduces the first experimental support for this feature, via the `--parallel` and `--parallel-threads` [command-line options](userguide/gradle_command_line.html).
 By using these options Gradle will attempt to _execute_ multiple projects in parallel build threads, after first configuring all projects sequentially.
 We are seeing significant performance benefits with this approach, in particular when the build is not already CPU bound.

 Note that to guarantee successful parallel execution of projects, your multi-project build must contain only [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects).
 While configuration-time decoupling is not strictly required for parallel project execution, we do not intend on supporting a separate model of decoupling that permits configuration-time coupling with execution-time decoupling.
 At this time there are no checks implemented to ensure that projects are decoupled, and unexpected behaviour may result from executing a build with coupled projects using the new parallel executor.

+To find out more about our plans for parallel execution, have a read of the [parallel-project-execution](https://github.com/gradle/gradle/blob/master/design-docs/parallel-project-execution.md) specification.

 **This feature is pre-alpha and highly experimental.
 Many multi-project builds will behave unexpectedly when run using parallel project execution.
 You will get a warning when you are using it.***